Arteiii/RegistryHelper/README.md

 ## Project Structure

-The RegistryHelper project is organized as a .lib project.
-If you prefer, you can integrate it into your project as a library.
-Alternatively, you have the option to use the provided RegistryHelper.cpp and RegistryHelper.h files directly in your project.
+The RegistryHelper project is structured as a .lib project, offering flexibility for integration into your existing project.
+You also have the option to use the standalone RegistryHelper.cpp and RegistryHelper.h files directly in your project.

 ## Usage